paolomonella/ursus/documentation.md

 ## Type "omission"

-In at least one case (word "correptum", with `xml:id` w32448, in folio 8v, column b, line 33) the abbreviation has no abbreviation mark, but only consists in the omission of some graphemes.
+In very few cases (the first of which being word "correptum", with `xml:id` w32448, in folio 8v, column b, line 33), the abbreviation has no abbreviation mark, but only consists in the omission of some graphemes.
 In this case the encoding is:

     <w n="correptum" xml:id="w32448">
             <choice>